hillch112/computer_vision/README.md

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!

-We encourage educators, students, developers, and biomechanics researchers to:
+I encourage educators, students, developers, and biomechanics researchers to:
 - Submit new analysis examples
 - Add support for new model types (e.g., OpenPose, BlazePose)
 - Improve visualization tools and performance